Prateek2809/WearableComputing/run_analysis.md

 ################### good! this is the merged dataset we want ###################
 ```

-We have `10,299` observations and `563` variables in the meged dataset.
+We have `10,299` observations and `563` variables in the merged dataset.
 The
 first variable in `DT.All` is `subject` (ID) and the last variable is the
 `activity.label` (a number 1-6 that represents an activity).